r-hub/blog/content/post/2020-12-01-url-checks/index.md

 URLs checks locally or on R-hub
 -------------------------------

 How to reproduce CRAN URL checks locally?
-For this you'd need to use R development version so using R-hub instead might be easier. :smile_cat:
+For this you'd need to use R development version so using the urlchecker package, or R-hub instead might be easier. :smile_cat:

 You can use [`devtools::check()`](https://devtools.r-lib.org//reference/check.html) with a recent R version (and with [libcurl enabled](https://www.mail-archive.com/r-package-devel@r-project.org/msg00046.html)) and with the correct values for the `manual`, `incoming` and `remote` arguments.